Representation & Cultural Memory

 provides a foundation for collectives ranging from small social groups to large units such as nations and states.
 It is created with the aid of different symbolic media (e.g. texts, pictures, buildings, rituals).
 Through common points of reference in the past and a shared fund of cultural traditions, such collectives establish their own we-identity.
 13

-The cultural memory examples discussed above are about pieces of art, regarded as high culture, and are supported by institutions such as the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) and the Mayor of London’s Culture Team, and thus promotes a more traditional understanding of what culture is.
+The cultural memory examples discussed above are about pieces of art, regarded as high culture, and are supported by institutions such as the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) and the Mayor of London’s Culture Team, and thus promotes a specific understanding of what culture is.
 Yet, as we have found during this course, “culture is ordinary”.
 14 So, while the plinths of Trafalgar Square are a good example of the use of representations for cultural memory, following Raymond Williams’ notion, cultural memory can also be regional or local in scale.

 Indeed, returning to our footballing example above, we can see less grandiose though perhaps more pervasive instances within the broad scope of cultural memory.
 AFC Sunderland, a football team in the North East of England, is represented by red and white stripes, and employs cultural memory as a way of creating a sense of group belonging with its fan base.
 The North East of England was once famed for its coal mining production and a large proportion of the people living in the city directly worked down the pits or were indirectly part of coal mining culture.
 However, with the UK’s deindustrialization and decommissioning of deep cast coal mining since the late 1970s, this form of industry no longer exists in the area.
 The closure of the last operating coal mine in the city in the mid-1990s meant an end to coal mining culture.
 The site of the last coal mine to be closed in the city was purchased by the local football club and was repurposed for the new home ground called The Stadium of Light.

 Moving the home ground of an established football club is a culture shock, particularly for the traditional fan base.
 The demolition of the old ground and the move to the new location came at a difficult time of change for the city where deindustrialization caused the erosion of the local coal mining culture.
 The club manager and board members wanted to recall the city’s coal mining heritage by giving the new stadium a name that was intended to capture the miners’ experience of rising up from the underground dark into the light.
-Moreover, to create physical cultural memory markers to forge connection between the football club and the city’s coal mining heritage, the club kept the pit wheel, which they painted in red and exhibited (mounted on a platform) outside of the stadium where they also have a statue of a miners’ lamp – a traditional mining work utensil – as a symbol of light.
+Moreover, to create physical cultural memory markers to forge connections between the football club and the city’s coal mining heritage, the club kept the pit wheel, which they painted in red and exhibited (mounted on a platform) outside of the stadium where they also have a statue of a miners’ lamp – a traditional mining work utensil – as a symbol of light.
 These cultural artefacts are all material and medial efforts to maintain and forge a connection to the local fan base, creating a we-group through the recollection of a shared past and shared culture, in this case, of coal mining.

 Cultural memory, similar to representation, appears to anchor meaning.
-However, it is through (re-)remembering that once fixed meanings can be changed since they are recalled by different people, in different contexts, at different times and for different reasons.
+However, it is through re-remembering that once fixed meanings can be changed since they are recalled by different people, in different contexts, at different times and for different reasons.
 Though memory is inherently connected to history, it is important to emphasize that memory is not concerned with the past as such, but with the constructions of representations: “In the context of cultural memory, the distinction between myth and history vanishes.
 What counts is not the past as it is investigated and reconstructed by archaeologists and historians but only the past as it is remembered”.
 15

 Much like the processes of representation, cultural memory functions to create meanings, drawing on representations and transferring them into the present.
 It is in this sense that representation is constitutive.
 The selection of specific cultural representations creates a shared collective experience and a common understanding of the past, which duly plays a role in perceiving the present or enacting an envisioned future.
 This purposeful depiction of the past in representations is what we call the functionalization of cultural memory.
 Representations and cultural memories shape our perceptions of reality and, therefore, our belief systems; perceptions are related to how we remember the past and, in turn, our culture is based on the ways and forms in which we create and engage with representations of the past and the present.
 This is why the study of representations and cultural memory, and the struggle over these, are central to the work of Cultural Studies.